 At the winery he was often thinking “How do you manage staff at a vineyard?”
 Time and attendance has always been a hard problem for primary and hospitality industries.
 There is usually no time clock and there are no timesheets, and there is often no supervision.
 So how do you really know when your staff start and finish work?
 And for those businesses that do use timesheets to keep track of employees’ hours, it was done out of necessity by using a tool that was invented in the same millennium as the telephone (no kidding).

 As in so many other industries, the advent of mobile phones has transformed how businesses interacted with not just their customers but also their own employees.
 We live in an age of autonomous cars, yet employees still manually clock in each morning.
 What madness!

-For Steve, the payroll and time & attendance specialist, he realized the answer to improving speed, accuracy and trust in the payroll process was a decentralized timekeeping system for employees, that would use their smartphone or a tablet as the input device.
+For Steve, the payroll and time & attendance specialist, he realised the answer to improving speed, accuracy and trust in the payroll process was a decentralised timekeeping system for employees, that would use their smartphone or a tablet as the input device.
 With no limit on the number of devices that could be used.
 The employer wouldn’t need to invest in unreliable paper or expensive “biometric” systems.
-All the hardware was already in everyday use by employees which makes onboarding so much less stressful.
+All the hardware was already in everyday use by employees which makes on-boarding so much less stressful.
 Thus TimeHub and their #notimesheets movement was born.

 In many ways, Cradle’s origin story wasn’t all too different from that of Timehub.
 We, too, were frustrated by the ineffective tools of the past that were never designed to solve genuine, modern communication problems that were too damn important to ignore.

-Bread and Butter: Timehub and its sister companies specialize in payroll and time keeping for those that want to modernize their accounting and business operations.
+Bread and Butter: Timehub and its sister companies specialise in payroll and time keeping for those that want to modernise their accounting and business operations.